lucmans/digistring/readme.md

 `--perf`: Print performance stats to stdout.
 `-r <w> <h>`: Run Digistring with given resolution.
 `--rsc <path>`: Set alternative resource directory location.
 `-s [f]`: Generate sine wave as input instead of using the recording device.
 Optionally, specify the frequency in hertz.
+`--synth`: Output sine wave based on note estimation from audio input.

 All command line arguments can also be printed by running Digistring with `-h`/`--help`.